-What is the March for Nature?
+What was the March for Nature?

-With a broad coalition of environmental and community groups, Greenpeace is organising a march for June 8 to oppose the fast track bill.
-We’ve called it the March For Nature.
+With a broad coalition of environmental and community groups, Greenpeace and Forest & Bird put out a call for people to join a march against the Fast Track Approvals Bill on June 8 called the March For Nature.

 The vast majority of people in New Zealand care deeply about protecting nature.
 But the fast track consenting bill the Luxon Government has introduced could be the single worst law ever passed for the environment.